You could hear this question in any interview… whether it’s an entry-level position or a Director job: “What are some of your leadership experiences?”

-I’m going to give you some quick and easy guidelines to make sure you give a GREAT answer that stands out and makes them think “yes, this is the person we should hire!”
+I’m going to give you the 3 steps to make sure you give a GREAT interview answer that stands out and makes them think “yes, this is the person we should hire!”

-There are a couple guidelines to keep in mind.
-You want to pick examples of leadership that are…
+There are a couple of guidelines to keep in mind.
+You want to pick leadership examples that follow these 3 guidelines:

 And finally, conclude your leadership experiences by talking about the RESULT.
 That’s most important.
 How did things turn out?
 And what did you learn from it?
 How did you use this experience to improve and how will you use this knowledge to perform well in this job you’re interviewing for!

 It’s Okay if You Don’t Have ‘Perfect’ Leadership Examples…

 Maybe you just graduated from school, or you’re applying for your first job.
 You might not have work-related leadership experience.
 That’s okay.
 Just pick the most relevant leadership experiences that you can think of.
 Do the best you can with the example you prepare.
 Nobody’s perfect, and nobody has every single thing an employer wants in the interview, so you just need to prepare the best you can and give the best example you can when responding to the question.
 And if the STAR method isn’t working (I’ve seen people struggle to use it if your example of leadership experience is from sports, etc.), make it simpler and just focus on the situation, and what you learned from it.
 What was the goal, and how did you help accomplish it through leadership?
 And how did you improve and develop as a leader?
 Always show what you learned at the end!
 That’s one of the keys to answering this type of interview question.
 If you don’t have any formal leadership experience (like managing a team at work, or managing client projects), here are 13 examples of leadership experience to help you get ideas…

 13 Leadership Experience Examples

 1. Leading a project or task in school